psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 3rd-party mods (3PMs) for Odyssey are optional extra mods in the alpha stages of testing.
 Once they are confirmed working without bugs they will be incorporated into the main mod.
 You must have EDHM for Odyssey installed prior to installing 3PMs.

-### Cockpit Lights v3 by psychicEgg
+### Cockpit Lights v3.1 by psychicEgg

-This mod is separate from the Cabin Lighting (ambient lighting) and affects the accessory lights around the cockpit on some ships.
+v3.1: _Updated for compatibility with EDHM for Odyssey v10.
+No changes to the mod options_

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 **PLEASE NOTE BEFORE DOWNLOADING:**